P0455 – Meaning, Causes, Symptoms, & Fixes

 - Inspect your gas cap for physical damage or deterioration.
-However, it should be noted that damage to the gas cap or deterioration of its components are not always noticeable.
-If your gas cap was not loose and you do not see any indications of failure, try replacing the gas cap anyways and clearing the codes.
+However, it should be noted that damage to the gas cap or deterioration of its components is not always noticeable.
+If your gas cap was not loose and you do not see any indications of failure, try replacing the gas cap anyway and clearing the codes.
 Gas caps are relatively inexpensive and are usually the fix for code P0455.

 - If the fuel cap didn’t fix it, perform an EVAP system leak check:

 - Pinch off the vent tube to the EVAP Vent Control Valve.

 - Pressurize the EVAP system with an EVAP smoke machine leak checker.

 - Check to see if you see any smoke leaking out from any hoses or seals.
 If there are any leaks, repair leaks, cleared the check engine light, and check to see if the concern is resolved.*

 *If code returns, you will need to be given further diagnostics by a mechanic.
 More diagnostic steps could require electrical testing of the purge and vent control valves for proper operation.